 A writer and illustrator from Memphis, Tennessee, Martha received an MFA from the Jackson Center for Creative Writing at Hollins University.
-She has received fellowships and support from the Religion & Environment Story Project, the Virginia Center for the Creative Arts, the Economic Hardship Reporting Project, and Bucknell University’s Stadler Center for Poetry, where she was a Philip Roth Writer-in-Residence.
+She has received fellowships and support from South Arts, the Tennessee Arts Commission, the Religion & Environment Story Project, the Virginia Center for the Creative Arts, the Economic Hardship Reporting Project, and Bucknell University’s Stadler Center for Poetry, where she was a Philip Roth Writer-in-Residence.

 Her collaborative illustrated journalism won an EPPY Award for Best use of Data/Infographics and was a finalist for the Institute for Nonprofit News’ Insight Award for Visual Journalism.
 Martha’s writing, graphic essays, and illustrations have appeared in Orion, Oxford American, The Guardian, Guernica, The Bitter Southerner, Granta, Ecotone, ProPublica, and elsewhere.
 She writes a newsletter, irregularly.